 - Hot Tools Black Gold Salon Iron—shorter barrel but hotter (455 °F) for ultra-coarse ends.

-8. Best for Shoulder-Length Thick Hair: Drybar The Wrap Party (Reverse-Tapered Wand)
+7. Best For Loose Waves On Layered Thick Hair: Drybar The Wrap Party (Reverse-Tapered Wand)

 ⚠️ Drawbacks: